Pregnancy and maternity for students: a guide to benefits

 Student loans for maintenance count as income for Universal Credit purposes (apart from £110 per month which should be ignored from your total student income).
 You will be treated as having the maximum loan you could get even if you could get a loan but choose not to apply for one.
 Student income may reduce or stop your Universal Credit award, but shouldn’t be taken into account for most of the long holiday, if your course has one.

 Your Universal Credit payment is made up of a ‘basic allowance’ but you may get more money if you have children, pay for childcare, rent your home, have a disability or health condition, or if you are a carer or care for a disabled child.
-You will not usually get extra Universal Credit for a third or subsequent child born on or after 6 April 2017, unless you qualify for an exception to the two-child limit.
+Prior to April 2026 you could not usually get extra Universal Credit for a third or subsequent child born on or after 6 April 2017, unless you qualify for an exception to the two-child limit.
+However, this rule was abolished from 6 April 2026 which means that from this date, you can claim for all of your children.
 Unfortunately, you won’t be entitled to any additional ‘maternity’ amount of Universal Credit other than the normal standard allowance and any other elements you are entitled to and you will not get a child element for your new baby until they are born.

 For more information please see the following government guidance on Universal Credit for students.